Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Baltimore

 | 258,662 | 8,150 |

-33 Baltimore Number Two Heating Oil Companies You Can Bank On
+33 Baltimore Oil Companies Homeowners Can Count On

-With 5,178,578 gallons of oil delivered to Baltimore houses the last heating season, the Baltimore community relies on its 33 oil companies to keep warm throughout the winter.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 5,178,578 gallons of oil delivered to Baltimore homes during this past winter, the Baltimore community depends on its 33 oil companies to keep their oil tanks full.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Baltimore, two of the closest terminals are Buckeye in Baltimore, MD and Center Pt in Baltimore, MD.
-Then, the truck delivers the #2 heating oil to homes and businesses throughout Baltimore and the surrounding area.
+Then, the truck delivers the oil to residences and companies throughout Baltimore and the surrounding area.